-- ask the cardholder where the card was obtained from
+- Ask cardholder where the card was obtained from

-- call the local police and report the matter
+- Contact the local police and report the matter*

-- refuse the worker access to the site (subject to company rules)
+- Refuse access to site (subject to company rules)

 Other fraudulent activity

-We are also committed to minimising fraudulent activity in the delivery of the CPCS scheme.
-This includes the unauthorised publication of CPCS theory test questions and answers for the use in the technical tests.
+We are also committed to minimising fraudulent activity in the delivery of the Site Safety Plus (SSP) suite of courses.
+This includes the unauthorised publication of SSP course assessment answers test answers for the use in end of course assessments.

 Where we find published papers on the internet, we will seek to remove them and take legal action against the publishers.

-The purchase and use of these papers as a training/revision aid is not supported by the CPCS scheme.
-Using them could result in revising the wrong information and failing the theory test.
+The purchase and use of these papers as a training/revision aid is not supported by CITB and using them could result in revising the wrong information and failing the test.